pivotal/docs-tas-adapter/install.md

-# Installing Application Service Adapter
+# Install Application Service Adapter

 This topic describes how to install the Application Service Adapter for VMware Tanzu Application Platform system.